The Primrose Path

 “He may wish,” conjectured Hupsman, “to remarry.
 Only an act of Parliament will suffice in that case.”

 “I begin to think, Huppy, he deserved Mrs Wright very well!
-Caroline Borlase Warren believes he took the woman down to Dunsford Manor in Devonshire, his new estate, and openly entertained the Barings from Larkbeare.”
+Caroline Borlase Warren believes he took the woman down to Dunsford Manor in Devonshire and openly entertained the Barings from Larkbeare in his new house on the estate.”

 “That was callous and imprudent, to say the least.”

 “Flaunting his mistress!
 How could he be so bereft of decency?”
 A fresh outbreak of weeping prompted Fanny to grope inside her sleeve for a handkerchief.
 Hupsman did the gallant thing and supplied his.
 He kept a spare one these days.
 “Pray, find my vinaigrette, dearest, I have mislaid it.”

 His caper down the primrose path of adultery had started to make him nervous.
 He had not guessed how far it would lead into the barbed thickets of Machiavellian revenge.
 At first, it had been thrilling to defy his upbringing and what was expected of him.
 It was deliciously illicit and made him feel daring and whole.
 He could take flight from himself and discover the being he really was, away from Elizabeth and her invasion by stealth of his personality and will.
 But the fruit hung from a mildewed bough.
 Fanny seemed to expect Hupsman to compensate for all her disappointments and slights.
 A militant streak had hardened her character, influenced by the writings of the feminist Mrs Wollstonecraft.
 The author’s soon-to-be-published A Vindication of the Rights of Woman was the butt of sensational rumour even before it appeared.
-None of her views was couched in euphemism and should have brought a crimson blush to the cheek of any modest female, so some said.
+Her views ought to bring a crimson blush to the cheek of any modest female.

 Having reunited his heart’s delight with her smelling salts, Hupsman sank back into his chair with a decrepit sigh.